 Can sand fleas travel home with you?
 It’s unlikely.
 They prefer their natural sandy habitat and cannot survive in urban environments.

 Why do I have fleas?

 The main reason anyone gets fleas inside their home is general bad luck.
-You picked them up somewhere and once they found themselves inside a nice, warm, safe house with a living host they could feed off of – they decided to stay.
+You picked them up somewhere and once they found themselves inside your nice, warm, safe house with a living host to feed off of – they’ve decided to stay.

 How can I prevent fleas?

 There are several easy steps you can take to prevent fleas: